Psychometric tests: Stop wasting your company money

 Here is another phenomenon that accounts for the desire to use psychometric tests: the objectivity illusion.
 We like to believe that we can be, and are being objective.
 It appeals to our sense of rationality.

 Again, anyone who has been in professional psychology for more than a few minutes has learned that human beings make their decisions emotionally and then set about justifying them “objectively” or “rationally.”
 Objectivity, is at best, an illusion, one that is most usually based in emotions.

 Assessing psychometric assessment

 Companies that have assessed the psychometric approach, and that is VERY few, have found that performance is NOT predicted by their assessment centre/degree possession combination.
 Many have now adopted more effective mechanisms to recruit talent.
-It would be unfair on those companies to name them: they have expensively identified a competitive advantage and ought to benefit from it.
+It would be unfair on those companies to name them or their methods: they have expensively identified a competitive advantage and ought to benefit from it.

 Some companies have stopped the private school + Oxbridge (Ivy League) recruitment sifting method and are now recruiting people from the opposite end of the social spectrum, and for good performance psychology reasons.

 As more and more companies realise that psychometric tests, when everyone interviewed is know to be able to do the job, are about as useful as tossing a coin, perhaps, they too will start to adopt performance psychology based recruitment techniques.